AppColony/slate/source/includes/api/v2/user_positions/_create.md

 }'
 ```

-This endpoint creates an association between a user and a position.
+This endpoint creates an association between a User and a Position.

 ### HTTP Request